Medacorp/Luigi-s-Mansion/Documentation/Entity variables.md

     training_room_score:X, //Score granted to the one who reeled in the ghost in the training room.
 Default = 0.

     //Ghost default overwrites
-    health:X, //Health at spawn.
+    pull_strength:X, //How strong this ghost's pull is.
+0b = pulls players when they're dragged.
+1b = pulls players when not pulled.
+2b = always pulls players.
+Only applies to ghost types that have health, except Boos. health:X, //Health at spawn.
 Only applies to ghost types that have health. loot:{ //Loot this ghost drops upon defeat. drop_at_0:{ //Spawns the provided loot contents the moment health drops to 0, the other loot contents spawn the moment the ghost is captured.
 Mansions can modify this loot with their "loot_chances_ghost" function.
 Only applies to ghost types that have health.